We are Eat Club

 How can making a group meal give young people special access to the collection of the London Transport Museum and help them explore the theme of travel?
 By David Thomson, Eat Club Special Projects Lead In October 2022 Eat Club hosted a special meal for a group of...

-Become an Eat Club Session Leader in 2023
+Become an Eat Club Session Leader

 Your donations to Eat Club directly go to support our work